ArmandoBortoluso/TheUncodedOne/README.md

 run "dotnet build" on the terminal in project folder.

-Any issues, don't be afraid of opening a... issue.
+Any issues, don't be afraid of opening an... issue.

 Armando B.